 SPEAK is not a language school.
 It’s a language and culture exchange, which is not at all the same thing.
 At language schools, you have teachers and you have students and…that’s about it.
 The teacher stands at the front of a classroom and teaches, and the students sit at their desks and learn.
 But, being a Buddy and participant at SPEAK means that everybody is teaching and learning from each other.

 You can also change your role in SPEAK language courses.
-You can be a student (or “participant”) in one class, and a teacher (or “buddy”) in another.
+You can be a participant in one class, and a Buddy in another.
 Many people who are active at SPEAK have played both roles.
 In some cases even teaching and taking courses at the same time.

 This opportunity to wear two hats is something that’s unique about SPEAK, and we wondered what it was like.
 So, we posed three questions to several people who had been both participants and buddies.
 Below are our questions and their answers.